 4-4.
-Background Check Verification Checklist (BCVC) and Entrance on Duty.
+Background Check Verification Tracker Checklists and Entrance on Duty.

-The signed BCVC serves as documentation that all prescreening requirements and background checks are completed and favorably adjudicated.
-The BCVC must be on file before allowing an individual to work with children.
+The signed Background Check Verification Tracker (BCVT) Checklist/Background Check Verification Checklist (BVC) and DAG1 Child Services Suitability Cell (CSSC) Checklist serves as documentation that all prescreening requirements and background checks are completed and favorably adjudicated.
+The BVC/BCVT and DAG1 CSSC Checklist must be on file before allowing an individual to work with children.
+For CYS Provisional Hires, a signed Provisional BCVT must be on file at CYS before allowing the employee to start work in a training only status.